kevinguebert/kevinguebert.github.io/src/pages/2018/04/2018-04-05-are-you-an-upholder.md

 path: "/2018/04/05/are-you-an-upholder"
 date: "2018-04-05T22:30:00.000Z"
 tags: ["The Four Tendencies","Books","Personal Growth"]
-excerpt: "> "Upholders are those people who readily respond to outer and inner expectations alike.
-They meet the work deadline, and they keep the New Year's resolution, without much fuss."
-(27)
+excerpt: "'Upholders are those people who readily respond to outer and inner expectations alike.
+They meet the work deadline, and they keep the New Year's resolution, without much fuss.'
 Hopefully by..."
 ---

 > "Upholders are those people who readily respond to outer and inner expectations alike.
 They meet the work deadline, and they keep the New Year's resolution, without much fuss."
 (27)